 Selling at Car Delivery

 If you want to generate more repeat business, then there are a number of things you will need to do.
-You’ll need to deliver an extraordinary value, exceed your customers’ expectations at every touch point, and stay in touch with your customers after the sale.
+You’ll need to deliver extraordinary value, exceed your customer’s expectations at every touch point, and stay in touch with your customers after the sale.
 Over the years I have discovered that most service advisors have the right intent, and make their best effort to do all of these things.
 They want to do a good job, and they know that a part of their job is to help their customers see the value in their services.
 This is why they work hard at building value in their company and services when speaking with first-time callers.
 It’s also why they’ll build interest and value in their service recommendations, with the hope that their customers will agree with their recommendations, authorize the services, and then ultimately return.
 The top advisors in America not only understand this, but they’ll always put a strong focus on the benefits of their recommended services, rather than on the parts and labor.
-For example, when discussing the benefits of a brake service, they’ll tell their customers that they’ll have smoother and more responsive pedal operation, quieter braking, faster stopping and the peace of mind that they’ll have good, safe, and dependable transportation.
+For example, when discussing the benefits of brake service, they’ll tell their customers that they’ll have smoother and more responsive pedal operation, quieter braking, faster stopping, and the peace of mind that they’ll have good, safe, and dependable transportation.

 Yet where almost all advisors fail, is at the point of car delivery.
 We have discovered that this is where they’ll do a good job of reselling the customer on the services that were performed, and they’ll certainly schedule the customer’s next visit, but what they fail to do is this: They don’t discuss the benefits of the next service.